Hospital Bag Checklist on What to Pack: New Mum Guide

 - Mobile phone and charger to enable you to call important people and let them know that the baby has arrived.

-- Favorite pillow from home so you can sleep comfortably.
+- Favourite pillow from home so you can sleep comfortably.

 - Lip balm to soothe dry and chapped lips.